We're Field Day

 3D Artist

 Mary is a 3D artist with a background in game design and studio art.
 At Field Day, she primarily creates 3D art with an expertise in modeling, texturing, and animation.
 Mary brings a rich background in drawing, painting, sculpture-making, and VR.
+She has been the lead 3D artist on many of our games, including Legend of the Lost Emerald, Wake: Tales from the Aqualab, and all our VR games.
+She also produced Thermolab.

-She has a personal mission to encourage curiosity and play for people of all ages, and especially adults.
+Mary has a personal mission to encourage curiosity and play for people of all ages, and especially adults.
 This is demonstrated through the interactive sensory-based sculptures she creates, as well as by being an artist at Field Day.

-Mary likes to connect her hobbies with motion and play, which has led to an amazing list of hidden talents--including drumming, fishkeeping, and underwater hockey.
+She likes to connect her hobbies with motion and play, which has led to an amazing list of hidden talents--including drumming, fishkeeping, and underwater hockey.
 During college, she researched and created an independent project about motion and how it relates to physics, psychology, and art.
 She brings a love of learning to everything she does.

 Check out Mary’s portfolio here!